-Members of religious orders who have conscientious objections to social security because of their adherence to established teachings of a religious sect which has been in continuous existence since 12/31/50, may obtain an exemption from self-employment tax (IRC \$1402(g)).
+Members of religious orders who have conscientious objections to social security because of their adherence to established teachings of a religious sect which has been in continuous existence since 12/31/50, may obtain an exemption from self-employment tax (IRC #1402(g)).
 The application for exemption is filed on Form 4029.
 Exemption is granted only when there is adequate evidence of membership in a qualified religious sect and adherence to the teachings that denounce insurance.

-An employer and one or more of his or her employees who all have conscientious objections to insurance as members of a qualified religious sect may obtain exemption from FICA taxes (IRC $\S3127$; SSA $\S202(v)(2)$).
+An employer and one or more of his or her employees who all have conscientious objections to insurance as members of a qualified religious sect may obtain exemption from FICA taxes (IRC #3127; SSA #202(v)(2)).
 Members of a qualified sect employed by a nonmember cannot obtain exemption from FICA taxes.
 The exemption provisions should apply to FUTA but do not cover income taxes.

-New Rules for Depositing FICA and Federal Income Taxes
+Rules for Depositing FICA and Federal Income Taxes

-Farm employers who reported \$50,000 or less of federal payroll taxes in 1991 must make timely monthly deposits beginning in 1994.
+The new deposit rules that took effect for wages paid after 12/31/92 will apply in 1995.
+Farm employers who reported \$50,000 or less of federal payroll taxes in 1993 must make timely monthly deposits in 1995.
 FICA and federal income taxes accumulated from cash wages paid during a calendar month must be deposited by the 15th day of the following month.
-Farm employers who reported payroll taxes of more than \$50,000 during 1991 must use the following semi-weekly deposit rules:
+Farm employers who reported payroll taxes of more than \$50,000 during 1993 must use the following semi-weekly deposit rules: